IHSS Time Estimator: Be Prepared for the Home Assessment

 could you qualify for?

-Estimate your potential monthly authorized hours using California's Functional Index Rankings and Hourly Task Guidelines (MPP §30-757).
+Estimate your potential monthly authorized hours below.

 1. Pick the Functional Index rank that best describes the recipient's need for each task.